turingschool/curriculum/source/topics/systems/automation.markdown

 Thankfully, you aren't expected to memorize every rake task your application has available.
 You can view all your application's rake tasks using:

 {% terminal %}
+$ rake -T --all
+{% endterminal %}

+This output may be overwhelming though, so you can narrow down the results to the most commonly used commands by dropping the `--all` flag:

+{% terminal %}
 $ rake -T
 {% endterminal %}

-And can limit your results using:
+And can limit your results even further by using:

 {% terminal %}
 $ rake -T text_to_match